ollama/ollama/README.md

 Run large language models with `llama.cpp`.

-> Note: certain models that can be run with this project are intended for research and/or non-commercial use only.
+> Note: certain models that can be run with Ollama are intended for research and/or non-commercial use only.

 ### Features